p2p/bitcoin-exchange/README.md

 ## Assets:
 * Any asset pair can be traded in the exchange just as in a futures exchange since no real asset is handled through the exchange itself, only orders of assets.
-* An asset pair can be: Bitcoin traded in US Dollar, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, or whatever asset pair the brokers wishes to enable trading in.
+* An asset pair can be: Bitcoin traded in US Dollar, BitCoin in Euro, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, or whatever asset pair the brokers wishes to enable trading in.